2xic-archive/Reverse-engineering-tool/README.md

 if a line have been excecuted you can see the trace of that instruction.

+# 	status
+I created a new branch(faster_version) because I hit into problems with the current master version when I tried to run this tool on bigger binaries(mostly frontend releated).
+The faster_version tries to make it easier to work on bigger binareis.

 #   Notes
 Mostly tested on some CTF (elf)binaries, I'm sure you can make the program do weird things if you try it on something big and complicated. *This program is still under construction*.